Winter Safety Precautions That Reduce Workers' Compensation Claims

 Dress Properly

-Layered clothing made of wool, silk or synthetic material keeps employees warm and dry.
-Clothing should also be loose rather than fitted.
-Remind employees to cover exposed skin and wear insulated footwear for added protection.
+Layered clothing made of wool, silk or synthetic materials keeps employees warm and dry.
+Clothing should be loose rather than fitted; employees should cover exposed skin and wear insulated footwear for added protection.

 Stay Hydrated

 Employees can become dehydrated even in cold weather.
-Encourage your employees to drink water and warm, sweetened and non-caffeinated beverages throughout the day.
+Encourage workers to drink water and warm, sweetened, non‑caffeinated beverages throughout the day.

 Improve Dexterity and Grip

-Employees who become so cold that they can’t feel their fingers may drop tools or materials and cause accidents.
-Provide gloves and other protective gear to help employees maintain their dexterity and grip as they work.
+Employees who lose feeling in their fingers may drop tools or materials and cause accidents.
+Provide gloves and other protective gear to help maintain dexterity and grip as they work.

 Provide Engineering Controls

-Radiant heaters, shields that reduce drafts and outdoor shelters that protect employees from sleet and snow are examples of engineering controls that protect employees as they work.
-Evaluate your workplace and implement the appropriate engineering controls.
+Radiant heaters, shields that reduce drafts and outdoor shelters that protect employees from sleet and snow are examples of engineering controls that protect workers.
+Evaluate your workplace and implement the appropriate controls.

 Change Work Hours

-Temperatures are lowest overnight, so give employees the option to work during warm daytime hours.
+Temperatures are lowest overnight, so consider giving employees the option to work during warmer daytime hours when possible.

 Use a Buddy System

-Allow employees to work as a team.
-This way, they can encourage each other to take breaks and monitor their buddies for signs of cold stress.
+Allow employees to work as teams so they can encourage each other to take breaks and monitor their coworkers for signs of cold stress.

 Encourage Breaks

-Employees should be allowed to take breaks as needed.
-They can go to a warm area and thaw before returning to their outdoor duties.
+Employees should be allowed to take breaks as needed to go to a warm area, thaw, and recover before returning to outdoor duties.

 Boost Mood

-Consistently cold temperatures and dreary weather can cause employees to feel irritated, grumpy, unproductive, and uninterested in work.
-They may even become distracted, which could contribute to accidents.
-Seasonal affective disorder (SAD) lamps and a warm break room environment can boost your employees’ moods.
+Consistently cold temperatures and dreary weather can cause irritability, lower productivity, and distraction.
+Seasonal lamps and a warm break room environment can help improve morale.

 Provide Winter Safety Training

-Winter weather can cause injuries and illnesses on the job.
-Implement these safety precautions to protect your employees and prevent Workers’ Compensation claims.
+Winter weather can increase the risk of workplace injuries and illnesses.
+Implement these safety precautions to protect employees and help prevent Workers’ Compensation claims.

 Need insurance for You, Your Family or Your Business?